freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 Select **Done** and press **Enter** to proceed.

 .. warning:: The username and password you choose must be the same on both the
-             *Application Server* and the *Monitor Server*.
-When you install SecureDrop on the servers from your *Admin Workstation* in a later step, you will only be allowed to enter one password, so it must be identical on both servers.
+             Application Server and the Monitor Server.
+When you install SecureDrop on the servers from your Admin Workstation in a later step, you will only be allowed to enter one password, so it must be identical on both servers.